muhammadhassaan-solves/muhammadhassaan-solves/README.md

 I build systems that are fast, smart, and secure.

-My work blends DevOps for speed, DevSecOps for safety, and AIOps for intelligence.
+My work blends DevOps for speed, DevSecOps for security, and AIOps for intelligence.
 I love turning manual tasks into automated flows and using AI to make systems self-aware.

 Let’s connect and build something powerful.